SystemsApproach/ops/intro.rst

 a characterization that is common for traditional network devices:

-* **Day (-1):** Hardware configuration that is applied to a device (e.g., via a serial console) when it is first powered on.
-These configurations correspond to BIOS settings, and often need knowledge of how the device is physically connected to the network (e.g., the port being used).
+* **Day (-1):** Hardware configuration that is applied to a device (e.g., via a console) when it is first powered on.
+These configurations correspond to firmware (BIOS or similar) settings, and often need knowledge of how the device is physically connected to the network (e.g., the port being used).

 * **Day 0:** Connectivity configuration required to establish communication between the device and the available network services